TobikoData/sqlmesh/docs/guides/signals.md

             if start <= self.dt
         ]
 ```
+Instead of returning a single `True`/`False` value for whether a batch of intervals is ready for evaluation, the `OneweekAgo` signal class returns specific intervals from the batch.

+Its `check_intervals` method accepts a `dt` datetime argument, to which It compares the beginning of each interval in the batch.
+If the interval start is before that argument, the interval is ready for evaluation and included in the returned list.
 These signals can be added to a model like so.
 Now that we have more than one signal, we must have a way to tell the signal factory which signal should be called.

 In this example, we use the `kind` key to tell the signal factory which signal class should be called.
 The key name is arbitrary, and you may choose any key name you want.